GlennAustin/arduino-TrackAddict/README.md

-# Arduino RaceChrono
+# Arduino TrackAddict
-Library for Arduino for communicating with the RaceChrono app.
+Library for Arduino for communicating with the TrackAddict app.

 ## Supported Hardware